YouG-o/StreamWarden/README.md

 2. Open a terminal in the project root directory.
 3. Run the script
 4. After completion, you will find the portable executable in the `StreamWarden_Win_Portable` folder.

-No manual setup of the `bin` folder is required—the script handles everything for you!

 ---